-WHEREAS, the Board, after considering said application and the Planning and Zoning Board's recommendation, and hearing all interested parties, and after due and proper consideration having been given to the matter, find that the application should be approved; now therefore,
+WHEREAS, the Board, after considering said application and the Planning and Zoning Board's recommendation, and hearing all interested parties, and after due and proper consideration having been given to the matter, find that the application should be approved as recommended; now therefore,

-BE IT RESOLVED by the Board of County Commissioners of Brevard County, Florida, that the requested change of zoning classification from AU to RR-1, be approved.
+BE IT RESOLVED by the Board of County Commissioners of Brevard County, Florida, that the requested change of zoning classification from GU to RR-1, be approved.
 The Planning and Development Director, or designee, is hereby directed to make this change on the official zoning maps of Brevard County, Florida.

-BE IT FURTHER RESOLVED that this resolution shall become effective as of May 26, 2022.
+BE IT FURTHER RESOLVED that this resolution shall become effective as of February 1, 2024.